 Items of property, plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
-If significant parts of items of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components) of property, plant and equipment.
+If significant parts of items of property, plant and equipment have different useful lives, then they are accounted for as separate items.